Timeline of events since Gabby Petito's fiancé returned to Florida becomes clearer - KTVZ

 Reports that Brian Laundrie camped with his family this month before Gabby Petito was reported missing appear to clarify a timeline of his movements after he returned to Florida without his fiancée, who eventually was found dead in Wyoming.

-The Laundrie family stayed at a Florida campground dozens of miles from their North Port home between September 6-8, officials said, days before Petito’s family reported her missing after the couple were on a cross-country van trip.
+The Laundrie family stayed at a Florida campground dozens of miles from their North Port home between September 6 and 8, officials said, days before Petito’s family reported her missing after the couple were on a cross-country van trip.

+Laundrie’s parents told authorities he was last seen September 14, leaving their home for a nature reserve.

+Ten days prior, Laundrie purchased a cell phone at an AT&T store in North Port, Laundrie family attorney Steve Bertolino told CNN.

 Though authorities have not explicitly connected Laundrie to Petito’s death, they are looking for him, in part as a response to a federal arrest warrant accusing him of illegally using another person’s debit card.

-Note: Correction: An earlier version of this story misstated when Laundrie purchased a new cell phone based upon a statement from the family’s attorney.
-The attorney later clarified it was on September 4.